The 2009 NBA Draft is far in the rearview.

-It’s been 10 years since the Minnesota Timberwolves used their two lottery picks to pick two point guards not named Stephen Curry.
-10 years since the Oklahoma City Thunder made their first draft selection since moving from Seattle.
-And 10 years since the Memphis Grizzlies altered the course of their franchise by selecting…Hasheem Thabeet!
+It’s been years since the Minnesota Timberwolves used their two lottery picks to pick two point guards not named Stephen Curry.
+Over a decade years since the Oklahoma City Thunder made their first draft selection since moving from Seattle.
+And over 10 years since the Memphis Grizzlies altered the course of their franchise by selecting…Hasheem Thabeet!

 It was a draft that fans remember as much for who teams didn’t select, compared to who other teams did pick.